-A logo is a very important piece of your business.
-At a glance, your logo needs to tell the user what your company does in a memorable way.
+A logo is a critical piece of your business.
+At a glance, your logo needs to tell people what your company does in a memorable way.
 Finding the right designer to come up with a logo to match your branding message can be a challenge.
 This problem can be resolved with a logo design contest.

 Find the Right Designer with a Logo Design Contest

 You need to find the right designer who can create the look and feel necessary for your company.
 The method that I would recommend to find the perfect designer is to crowdsource the project by running a logo design contest.
-A crowdsourced logo design contest will allow you to get many designers to bid on your project without the hassle of interviewing and getting quotes from each individual.
+A crowdsourced logo design contest will allow you to get several designers to bid on your project.
+It also means you don’t have to go through the hassle of interviewing and getting quotes from each person.
+And many times the overall cost is less than what you would pay if you were to hire a designer directly.

 Create a Detailed Scope of Work